Nehemiah Goreh: As a Hindu apologist

 Goreh was a devout Hindu, and the public preaching by Christian missionaries in Benares and their apparent success greatly outraged and distressed him.
 In April 1844, he met William Smith of the Church Missionary Society and asked a few questions on the nature of Christianity.
 Smith presented him with a copy of John Muir's Mataparīkṣā, which criticized Hinduism and portrayed Christianity as the true faith.
 The next day, Goreh wrote a Hindi-language letter to Smith, detailing his objections to the Christian doctrine, specifically the one dealing with the problem of evil.

-Sometime between April 1844 and April 1845, Goreh composed the Sanskrit-language Śāstra-tattva-vinirṇaya (dated to year 1766 of the Shalivahana era era).
+Sometime between April 1844 and April 1845, Goreh composed the Sanskrit-language Śāstra-tattva-vinirṇaya (dated to year 1766 of the Shalivahana era).
 He sent a copy of the text to Muir.

 Goreh also wrote a Hindi-language text titled Doubts Concerning Christianity, a synopsis of arguments elaborated in the Śāstra-tattva-vinirṇaya.
 He circulated it through Benares, aiming to stop the conversions to Christianity.
 He met Smith again in April 1845, and presented him a manuscript of this text.
 Smith later translated this document into English.
 The doubts raised by Goreh in the text include: